Roosevelt Park (Edison, New Jersey): Sports and recreation

-The park provides a wide range of facilities for sports and recreation, including fields for baseball and soccer; picnic areas equipped with tables and bbq grills; miles of trails for bicycling, hiking, walking and jogging; courts for basketball and tennis; fishing at an eight-acre man-made lake; and a rink for ice skating or roller skating, depending on the season.
+The park provides a wide range of facilities for sports and recreation, including fields for baseball and soccer; picnic areas equipped with tables and barbecue grills; miles of trails for bicycling, hiking, walking and jogging; courts for basketball and tennis; fishing at an eight-acre man-made lake; and a rink for ice skating or roller skating, depending on the season.

-"The Level Playing Fields" provides dedicated sports facilities for people with physical and other special needs, including a fully equipped artificial-turf diamond with backstop, dugouts, and grandstands for spectators).
+"The Level Playing Fields" provides dedicated sports facilities for people with physical and other special needs, including a fully equipped artificial-turf diamond with backstop, dugouts, and grandstands for spectators.

-The East Coast Greenway, a 3,000 mile long system of trails connecting Maine and Florida, goes through the park.
+The East Coast Greenway, a 3,000-mile-long system of trails connecting Maine and Florida, goes through the park.